-- If you have a concern about a service or resource on campus, the first step is to raise it with the Director of Accessibility Services. - If the matter is not resolved at this point, the second step is to contact the Executive Director, Student Life Programs & Services.
+- If you have a concern about your your accommodations, the first step is to discuss this with your Accessibility Advisor.
+If you still have concerns after this meeting, you may discuss further with the Advisor's Team Lead (if concern is with a Team Lead, please bring concerns forward to an Assistant Director or Director of Accessibility Services for further discussion. - If the matter is not resolved at this point, the second step is to contact the Executive Director, Student Life Programs & Services.
 For an updated list of St. George Student Life contacts, see this page: https:// studentlife.utoronto.ca/concern - If the matter is still not resolved, the third step should be to contact the Office of the Vice-Provost, Students at vp.students@utoronto.ca